Omycron83/Notes/Life-Meta/Current Life.md

 - Eat smth decent
 - Drive to gym
 - Go to the gym (1:30hr)
-- Get on the clock
+- Get on the clock/spend time w/ friends
 - Eat smth decent
 - Go to bed at 11pm
 	- Brush teeth